Is EV for me? Private hire vehicles

 EV batteries last much longer these days and the second-hand market is growing.

 A three-year-old Hyundai Ioniq with 35,000 miles on the clock will set you back around £16,000 to buy outright.
-It'll have 150 miles of real-life range, costs very little to run and you won’t need to pay a daily charge to drive in Greater Manchester when the Clean Air Zone is introduced.
+It'll have 150 miles of real-life range and costs very little to run.
 What's not to like?

 The most important thing to check is the battery, and there are easy ways to do this.
 During a service, the manufacturer will always give the battery a health check so, if you’re buying a used electric car to use as a PHV, make sure you see the most recent battery test report.